navazjm/azile/docs/contributing.md

 ## Any contributions you make will be under the MIT Software License

-In short, when you submit code changes, your submissions are understood to be under the same [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.